Shef-AIRE/aire-hugo-research-group/content/authors/xianyuan-liu/_index.md

 - Researchers
 ---

-Xianyuan is an Assistant Head of AI Research Engineering and Senior AI Research Engineer at the University of Sheffield.
+Xianyuan is the Assistant Head of AI Research Engineering and Senior AI Research Engineer at the University of Sheffield.

-He received his Ph.D. degree in Signal and Information Processing from the University of Chinese Academy of Sciences, Beijing, China, in 2023.
-Prior to that, he received his Bachelor’s degree in Measuring Control Technology and Instruments from Southeast University, Nanjing, China, in 2016.
-He was a visiting researcher with the Department of Computer Science, the University of Sheffield, Sheffield, UK, from 2019 to 2021.
+He received his Ph.D. degree in Signal and Information Processing from the University of Chinese Academy of Sciences, China, in 2023.
+Prior to that, he received his Bachelor’s degree in Measuring Control Technology and Instruments from Southeast University, China, in 2016.
+He was a visiting researcher with the Department of Computer Science, the University of Sheffield, UK, from 2019 to 2021.
 See [his LinkedIn page](https://www.linkedin.com/in/xianyuanliu/) for more information.